 by M. Bourne

-In Simpson's Rule, we use parabolas to approximate each part of the curve.
-This proves to be very efficient.
+In Simpson's Rule, we will use parabolas to approximate each part of the curve.
+This proves to be very efficient since it's generally more accurate than the other numerical methods we've seen.
 (See more about Parabolas.)

 Note: In Simpson's Rule, n must be EVEN.